flofriday/Whitespace/README.md

 ## How to install?
 Since the app is so young there aren't any binarys or packages.

-However, you can build it on your system by yourself.
+However, you can build it on your system by yourself:

 1. [Install node](https://nodejs.org/en/download/ "Go to the node website.") if you haven't done yet.
 2. [Download](https://github.com/flofriday/Whitespace/archive/master.zip) this project and unzip it.
 3. Open a terminal in the unziped folder.